elixir-lsp/elixir-ls/README.md

 }
 ```

-In order to debug a single test or a single test file it is currently necessary to modify `taskArgs` and make sure no other tests are required in `requireFiles`.
+Currently, to debug a single test or a single test file, it is necessary to modify `taskArgs` and ensure that no other tests are required in `requireFiles`.

 ```json
 {